instance01/IPVisitor/README.md

 IPVisitor
 =========

-Autovisits a link with different header IPs a given times.
+Autovisits a link with different http header IPs and OS versions a given times.

 ```